tszheichoi/awesome-sensor-logger/README.md

 - Dash / Flask for data streaming

 ### Understanding Timestamps
 All exported data have synchronised time stamps, meaning they can be cross-referenced.
-However, they do not necessarily align due to varied sampling rates.
-Note the followings:
+However, they **do not necessarily align** due to varied sampling rates.
+This is by design, so you can have the most precise timing for each sensor.
+If you require cross-sensor resampling, see the "Aligning and Interpolating Measurements Across Sensors" section below.

 - The `time` column is the UNIX epoch timestamp of the measurement as reported by the sensors in nanoseconds.
 You can use tools like https://www.epochconverter.com/ to convert them to readable timestamps.
 By definition, these are UTC times -- whereas the filenames are in local times.
 - The `seconds_elapsed` column is the number of seconds since you tapped the Start Recording button.
 Note that some entries could be negative, meaning the measurements were made *before* the start of the recording, but are reported by your phone *after* the tap due to buffering or caching.
 - Please note that the accuracy of timestamps relies on accurate system timestamps.
 Please make sure your phone’s time is accurate to ensure physically correct timestamps.
 If your phone changes time zone mid-recording, it may also lead to unpredictable behaviour.

 ### Understanding Units
 See [https://github.com/tszheichoi/awesome-sensor-logger/blob/main/UNITS.md](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/UNITS.md) for the full documentation of units.

+> :warning: **If you are analysing uncalibrated acceleration data across platforms**, there are important differences in unit definitions that you should be aware of.
+>
+### Understanding Coordinate Systems

+See [https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md](https://github.com/tszheichoi/awesome-sensor-logger/blob/main/COORDINATES.md) for the full documentation of coordinate systems.

+> :warning: **If you are analysing yaw measurements from the Orientation sensor across platforms**, there are important differences in the reference frame definitions that you should be aware of.

 ### File Handling